me-steven/takehome-todoapp/README.md

 Another option you have is to 'Delete' any of the tasks.
 This is just a 'Delete' request sent to the server with the Tasks UUID.
 If the server returns 'No Content'(which is a success for Delete requests) it'll update the frontend.

 You will also have the option to add new tasks as long as you fill out the 'Task Name' and 'Task Description' fields.
-Upon hitting 'Add Task' you'll perform a POST request and if that's all good the front end updates.
+Upon hitting 'Add Task' you'll perform a POST request and if the server successfully adds it to your database the frontend will update with your new task.

 The only other option you have as a user is to search through the tasks on the table.
 This is a mostly straightforward filter applied to the tasks that are in the tasks array.